Are you trying to figure out what lens is best for insect photography?

 This lightweight lens provides optical stabilization (up to 4.5 stops) and faster autofocus with moving subjects thanks to VC performance (to 3 modes optimized for different shooting situations).

-With remarkable autofocus speed, an advanced vibration compensation system is designed to give you shake-free images without the need for a tripod.
+With remarkable autofocus speed, an advanced vibration compensation system is designed to give you shake-free images without needing a tripod.

-You’ll be able to reach pretty much any butterfly in your favorite field or forest preserve with its huge 600 millimeters (approx 27 inches) focal length when fully zoomed in, too!
+You’ll be able to reach pretty much any butterfly in your favorite field or forest preserve with its vast 600-millimeters (approx 27 inches) focal length when fully zoomed in, too!

-This guy is amazing for butterfly photography!
-Use it outdoors, and you can get photos that will fill up the whole page.
+This guy is fantastic for butterfly photography!
+Use it outdoors, and you can get photos that will fill the page.

 What lens to use for insect photography?